andrew-johnson-4/L1Pearls/normalize_kindof.md

 }
 ```

-The rank level normalization algorithm is OK.
-The kind level normalization algorithm is OK.

 This rank level normalization is the basis of the "flexible soundness" guarantees in LSTS.
 Basically this compartmentalization permits a more haphazard approach to development and deployment of new type systems.
 Creating sound type systems is still desireable, but now there are decidability guiderails during the development of new stuff.